supervisely-ecosystem/import-volumes-with-anns/README.md

 You can upload a directory or an archive.
 If you are uploading an archive, it must contain a single top-level directory.

 Directory name defines project name.
 Subdirectories define dataset names.
-If you don't have `key_id_map.json`, it will be created automatically during import.

 Project directory example: